-• Produce a specific Risk Assessment for each walk, highlighted hazards from the Route Plan (and management/action points), weather forecast, prior knowledge of the area and group.
+• If required, produce a specific Risk Assessment for a walk if there are any notable risks that require additional mitigation over and above these Generic Risk Assessments; this may include pre-existing health conditions.
+Highlight hazards from the Route Plan (and management/action points), weather forecast, prior knowledge of the area and group.